Chus Pereda: International career

 Pereda scored six goals in 15 appearances for Spain, during eight years.
 His debut was on 15 May 1960 in a 3–0 friendly win with England, at the Santiago Bernabéu Stadium.

 Two of Pereda's international goals came at the 1964 European Nations' Cup, in which he appeared alongside Barcelona teammate Josep Maria Fusté.
 He scored in both the semi-final against Hungary and the final against the Soviet Union, as the national team won the tournament on home soil; in the decisive match he also assisted Marcelino in the 2–1 winner, although No-Do newsreels showed Amancio as the author of the pass.

 During 15 years, Pereda managed both the Spain under-20 and under-21 teams, leading the former to the second place in the 1985 FIFA World Championship in the Soviet Union.
 In 1988, he was in charge of the Castile and León autonomous side for one game, a 1–1 draw with Aragon.
 Four years later, he replaced Vicente Miera at the helm of the Spain senior team for one match – he worked in his coaching staff as assistant – due to illness.

-International goals

 Death

 Pereda died in Barcelona on 27 September 2011 at the age of 73, from cancer.